randarihany/Ivolve_OJT_Labs/kubernetes/Lab28/README.md

 ```

 - Port-forward the pod to your local machine:

 ```
 kubectl port-forward svc/nginx-service 8080:80
 ```

 ### Step 3: Exec into the Pod and Create a File

-1- Get the pod name.
+1- Get the pod name
-2- Exec into the pod.
+2- Exec into the pod
-3- Inside the pod, create the file.
+3- Inside the pod, create the file

 ```
 kubectl get pods